theochem/horton/doc/user_estruct_ap1rog.rst

 The AP1roG module
 #################

-Two-electron functions, called geminals, can be used to incorporate electron correlation effects into the many-particle wavefunction.
-HORTON supports a special type of geminal-based wavefunction models, the antisymmetric product of 1-reference orbital geminals (AP1roG).
-This gemial model provides an alternative parametrization of the doubly occupied configuration interaction (DOCI), but requires only mean-field computational cost in contrast to the factorial scaling of traditional DOCI implementations [limacher2013]_.
+Two-electron functions, called geminals, can be used to incorporate electron correlation effects int o the many-particle wavefunction.
+Horton supports a special type of geminal-based wavefunction models, the antisymmetric p roduct of 1-reference orbital geminals (AP1roG), which is equivalent to pair-coupled cluster doubles.
+The AP1roG wavefunct ion effectively parameterizes the doubly occupied configuration interaction wavefunction (DOCI), but requires only mean-fi eld computational cost in contrast to the factorial scaling of traditional DOCI implementations [limacher2013]_.
 Currently the AP1roG module is limited to closed-shell systems only.

 .. _user_ap1rog_model: